LEOFF Plan 2

 Estimate your retirement benefit in minutes using the personalized Benefit Estimator in your online account.
 Your total pension amount is based on your years of service and your income.
 See more about how we calculate your benefit.

 Years of service

 Your service credit is the number of years you work in public service.
 This time is reported by your employer.
 When you work at least 90 hours in a month, you receive one service credit for the month.
-You receive a total of 12 service credit months for the year.
+You can earn no more than one month of service credit each calendar month, even if more than one employer is reporting hours you work.
+If you work fewer than 90 hours in any month, you’ll receive partial credit for the month (70 to 90 hours gives you 0.5 credits and 70 or fewer hours will be 0.25 credits).
 Review your service credit detail through your online account.

 Your benefit is determined by your service credit years and Final Average Salary (FAS).
 Your FAS is the average of your 60 consecutive highest-paid service credit months.

 2% x service credit years x Final Average Salary = monthly benefit

 Let’s say you work 23 years and the average of your highest 60 months of income (AFC) is $5,400 per month.

 2% x 23 years x $5,400 = $2,484

 When you retire, you’d receive $2,484 per month.

 Now that we’ve discussed how much money you can get in retirement, let’s talk about when you can retire.